AdaCore/training_material/courses/spark_essentials/990_spark_example_project/88-spark_example_project.lab.rst

 * The source example is a simplified version of :ada:`Ada.Strings.Fixed`

    - Used to manipulate/query character strings
-   - Description of each subprogram is supplied in the comments.
+   - Description of each subprogram is supplied in the comments

 -----------
 Lab Setup